Aaronzijingcai/Aaronzijingcai.github.io/_pages/about.md

 ---

 <!-- ## About me -->
 <br>Hi!
-I am Zijing Cai, a pre-graduate student in the School of Artificial Intelligence and Data Science at the University of Science and Technology of China.
+I am Zijing Cai, an candidate in the School of Artificial Intelligence and Data Science at the University of Science and Technology of China.
 I'm member of the [LDS Laboratory](https://data-science.ustc.edu.cn/_upload/tpl/15/04/5380/template5380/main.htm), (advised by [Prof. Fuli Feng](http://staff.ustc.edu.cn/~fengfl/)).

 Previously, I received a B.S. in Computer Science and Technology(advised by [Prof. Hua Zhang](https://mypage.zjgsu.edu.cn/scie/zh2/main.htm)) from the Zhejiang Gongshang University in 2024.